Remote Work: Engineering Without Borders

 • Default to over-communication, but keep it concise.

-• Use visuals, screenshots, and quick loom videos-faster than meetings.
+• Use visuals, screenshots, and quick Loom videos - faster than meetings.

 • If it's important, document it.
 Memory fades, Notion doesn't.